berkeleyGamedev/DecalWebsite/pages/labs/lab0/lab0.md

 {: .note}
 > You will be prompted to make a Unity ID if you don't already have one.
 Once you login with one, you will be redirected to the download menu. **You are not required to use your berkeley.edu email.**

 2. Follow the steps listed on the page to download and open the installer.
-Mac instructions are listed below.
+Mac instructions are listed below as a reference.

     ![](images/image5.png)